eyeck3/literate-potato/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+See next seven days, can pick one.
+Then, can pick an activity.
+Can either pick jumping or flatting between two displayed
+buttons.
+Can then choose between the available horses on that day from a list.
+User then recieves confirmation that their
+reservation has been confirmed.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.